garysweaver/irie/README.md

     http://localhost:3000/foobars/1

-(Tip: Use as_json on a model instance in Rails console to get an idea of what JSON to POST/PUT.
-If you are wrapping, you need to send in with the singular or plural model name as the request param, otherwise, just PUT/POST the JSON.)

-Create a Foobar with with a POST method call to the following, setting the JSON of a new Foobar:
+Create a Foobar with with a POST method call to the following, setting the JSON of a new Foobar with JSON simmilar to what you would have gotten from a GET except without an id:

     http://localhost:3000/foobars